aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

-﻿---
+---
-title: Rendering Shapes Separately from a Document in C#
+title: Rendering Shapes Separately from Document
 second_title: Aspose.Words for .NET
 articleTitle: Rendering Shapes Separately from a Document
 linktitle: Rendering Shapes Separately from a Document